Martín Carrera: Presidency

 The Plan of Ayutla was explicitly liberal, and the Carrera government was viewed as an attempt by the remnants of the Santa Anna regime to co-opt or moderate the revolution.
 He gained limited recognition in the departments, but Ignacio Comonfort one of the main commanders of the Ayutla movement refused to recognize Carrera.
 Carrera attempted to invite the revolutionary leaders for a conference at Dolores on September 16, at the symbolic location where the Mexican War of Independence began, on the exact anniversary of the Grito de Dolores, but the invitation was rejected.
 Carrera was losing the loyalty of the nation, and the revolutionary troops kept advancing upon the capital.
 Faced with the inevitable, Carrera resigned the presidency at 11 in the evening on September 11, leaving the command of the district of Mexico to chief of the garrison Romulo Diaz de La Vega, who at once chose a governing council of seven members.
 The garrison made a declaration to the effect that the recognition of Carrera had been nothing more than an act of expediency, they declared loyalty to the Plan of Ayutla, and proclaimed their loyalty to whatever government now came forth from it.
-In a manifesto published the following day Carrera hoped for his countryment to acknowledge that he had fulfilled his promise of not causing a single tear to be shed.
+In a manifesto published the following day Carrera hoped for his countrymen to acknowledge that he had fulfilled his promise of not causing a single tear to be shed.